Full Suspension Mountain Bike Rental Briançon

 What is the difference between a trail and enduro full suspension rental?

 Travel length and geometry.
 A trail full-suspension bike has 120–140mm of travel and a more upright position — efficient to pedal and capable on most trails.
-An enduro bike has 150–165mm travel, a slacker head angle, and is designed for more aggressive, technical terrain.
+An enduro bike has 150–165mm travel, a slacker head angle, and is built for aggressive, technical terrain.
 Trail bikes are the better all-rounder; enduro bikes suit confident riders on red and black descents.

 How much does full suspension mountain bike rental cost per day?

-Full suspension trail bikes cost €45–€60/day.
+Trail full-suspension bikes cost €45–€60/day.
 All-mountain and enduro bikes cost €50–€70/day.
-Prices vary slightly by shop and season.
-Booking online in advance saves 10–15% compared to walk-in rates.
+Booking online in advance saves roughly 10% compared to walk-in rates.

 Mountain Bike Rental Shops in Briançon and Serre Chevalier